MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

     :::image type="content" source="media/endpoint-detection-response/enable-endpoint.png" alt-text="Screenshot that shows the pop-up window from which to enable the Defender for Endpoint integration on.":::

-### Upgrade Defender plan
+## Turn on a plan

 This recommended action is available when:

-- One of the [supported third-party EDR solutions](integration-defender-for-endpoint.md#supported-edr-solutions) wasn't detected on the VM.
+- A [supported third-party EDR solutions](integration-defender-for-endpoint.md#supported-edr-solutions) isn't detected on the machine.
-- One of the supported plans (Defender for Servers Plan 2 or Defender CSPM) isn't enabled for the VM.
+- A required Defender for Cloud plan (Defender for Servers Plan 2 or Defender CSPM) isn't enabled for the machine.

-To fix the recommendation.
+Fix the recommendation as follows:

 1. Select the affected machine.
 You can also select multiple machines with the `Upgrade Defender plan` recommended action.